youyaochi/SeventeenMon/README.md

 # SeventeenMon

 SeventeenMon simply help you find location by IP address.
-Data is totally based on [17MON.CN](http://tool.17mon.cn/).
+Data is totally based on [ipip.net](https://ipip.net/).
+*This version only support .datx for now.*

 ## Compatibility

-I have tested it on Ruby >= 1.9.3.
+I have tested it on Ruby >= 1.9.3 and JRuby == 9.1.13.
 Other versions are not tested but should work on well.
 Please contact me if not.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'seventeen_mon', git: "git@github.com:mycolorway/SeventeenMon.git"
+    gem 'seventeen_mon', git: "git@github.com:youyaochi/logstash-filter-ipip.git"

 And then execute: